ClusterHQ/flocker/docs/kubernetes-integration/enabling-agent-service.rst

 =========

 This completes the manual installation of Flocker for an integration with Kubernetes.

-The next step is to manually install Kubernetes.
+The next step is to install Kubernetes.
-A link to the Kubernetes installation instructions can be found on the Installation menu:
+Click the button below to open the Kubernetes installation instructions - this will open in a new window:

 .. raw:: html